DaveVoorhis/Wrapd/docs/index.md

   "SELECT * FROM ABC, XYZ WHERE x = a AND x > {lower} AND x < {higher}", 2, 5);
 ```

-...into re-usable, testable, type-safe, SQL-injection-free, Streams-compatible Java methods you can invoke like this:
+...into re-usable, testable, type-safe, SQL-injection-free, Streams-compatible Java methods you can invoke like this...

 ```java
 // Invoke 'JoinABCXYZWhere' query via joinABCXYZWhere(...) method.